The ALPHA Project

 The ALPHA Project: What is it?

 ALPHA stands for Addressing Lupus Pillars for Health Advancement.
-The Project is a comprehensive, multi-phase, global consensus initiative aimed not only at identifying and prioritizing the top challenges in the lupus field, but also creating actionable solutions to address these issues and stimulate progress.
+The Project is a comprehensive, multi-phase, global consensus initiative aimed at identifying and prioritizing the top challenges in the lupus field and creating actionable solutions to address these issues and stimulate progress.

 The goal of the ALPHA Project is to bring together international lupus experts to develop and implement strategies to address the critical barriers toward improving outcomes in lupus.

-The Project is led by the Lupus Foundation of America in collaboration with the Tufts University School of Medicine Center for the Study of Drug Development and a Global Advisory Committee (GAC) of lupus experts representing industry, academia and the patient voice.
+The Project is led by the Lupus Foundation of America in collaboration with a Global Advisory Committee of lupus experts representing industry, academia, and the patient voice.
+The first two phases of ALPHA were conducted in collaboration with the Tufts University School of Medicine Center for the Study of Drug Development.

 Phase I Results

-Through Phase I of the ALPHA Project, the international lupus community reached the first-ever agreement on the barriers to lupus research, drug development, care and access.
-Using a combination of interviews and survey with lupus thought leaders in research, clinical practice, biopharmaceutical industry, government and patient advocacy organizations, the ALPHA Project identified the most critical issues facing the field of lupus and published the findings for review by all stakeholders.
+Through Phase I of the ALPHA Project, the international lupus community reached the first-ever agreement on the barriers to lupus drug development, clinical care, and access to care.
+Using a combination of interviews and a survey with lupus thought leaders in research, clinical practice, biopharmaceutical industry, government and patient advocacy organizations, the ALPHA Project identified the most critical issues facing the field of lupus and published the findings for review by all stakeholders.

 Learn about the Phase I Results